 Skip to Content

-How To Dethatch A Lawn With A Mower Attachment, step by step
+How To Dethatch A Lawn With A Mower Attachment: Step-by-Step

-Dethatching your lawn with dethatching blades means that you have to replace your current cutting blades with dethatching blades.
-The size of dethatching blades may vary depending upon the lawnmower’s deck size.
-So it is important to know your lawnmower’s size before purchasing the dethatching blades.
+The size of dethatching blades may vary depending on the lawnmower’s deck size.
+So, knowing your lawnmower’s size is essential before purchasing the dethatching blades.
 Changing the blades is not a difficult job.

 ● Step 1: Check if your lawn needs dethatching